Face Covering Mandate

 Does the face covering mandate apply to private events held at locations closed to the public?

-No. The face covering mandate is only applicable to public spaces and accomodations.
+No. The face covering mandate is only applicable to public spaces and accommodations.
 However, the City and public health officials strongly recommend guests attending social gatherings on a property not open to the public (such as at someone's home or yard) wear face coverings whenever they can't stay at least six feet away from others.

 Who is enforcing the face covering mandate?

 The Des Moines Police Department will enforce the proclamation beginning Wednesday, Aug.
 26, 2020.
 Violators will be informed of the mandate and will be provided a free face covering.

 Questions about enforcement may be directed to the Des Moines Police Department at (515) 283-4811.